5 Modern Technologies That Are Making Wireless DJing Possible

 1. Phase – for turntables

-Phase is a wireless solution that ingeniously solves the problem of turning traditional turntables into “DVS” turntables.
-DVS stands for “digital vinyl system”.
-Phase is a little box, not much larger than a big mobile phone, that plugs into your computer and sometimes your mixer too, which acts like a receiver, charger and docking station for two domino-sized transmitters, one for each record deck.
+Phase is a wireless solution that ingeniously solves the problem of turning traditional turntables into “DVS” (digital vinyl system) turntables.
+The little box plugs into your computer (and sometimes your mixer too), acting as a receiver, charger and docking station for two domino-sized transmitters, one for each record deck.

-The transmitter units have a hole in the middle that slides over the record deck spindle, and the transmitters are basically gyroscopes, sending info back to the receiver about how quickly the turntable is turning and in which direction.
+The transmitter units have a hole in the middle that slides over the record deck spindle.
+These are basically gyroscopes, sending info back to the receiver about how quickly the turntable is turning and in which direction.

 Why it works: The amount of information being shared is low, and the proprietary radio system is fast, meaning unnoticeable latency.
-The batteries last plenty long enough for the longest DJ set, and – after some initial bumps – the reliability is excellent.
+The batteries last for even the longest DJ set, and – after some initial bumps – the reliability is excellent.

-SKAA is the name for a technology that is being built-in to certain DJ and audio gear, offering very low latency audio connections without the need for wires.
+SKAA is a technology that is being built-in to certain DJ and audio gear, offering ultra low latency audio connections without the need for wires.

 We first came across SKAA when the speaker manufacturer Soundboks included SKAA linking in its speakers.
-You see, battery-powered speaker manufacturers have traditionally included Bluetooth, both for connection audio equipment to those speakers (for instance, your phone), and for “ganging ” those speakers together.
-Think Bose, JBL, Anker etc.
+You see, battery-powered speaker manufacturers have traditionally included Bluetooth, both for connecting audio equipment to those speakers (for instance, your phone), and for “ganging ” those speakers together – think Bose, Anker etc.

-It’s not so easy to spot when just streaming music from your smartphone (although press the play/pause button repeatedly and observe the delay), but with DJ gear, it is instant – you can hear it by comparing what’s coming out of your headphones with what’s coming out of any Bluetooth-linked speakers, should you ever try to set such a thing up.
+It’s not so easy to spot when just streaming music from your smartphone (although press the play/pause button repeatedly and observe the delay), but with DJ gear, it’s instant.
+You can hear it by comparing what’s coming out of your headphones with what’s coming out of any Bluetooth-linked speakers, should you ever try to set such a thing up.

 With the Dillinger Streetheart receiver, DJs can convert their favourite PA systems to lightning-fast SKAA wireless.

 Enter SKAA.
-It’s built into Soundboks speakers, and it is a simple button press to link two of that company’s speakers not with Bluetooth but with SKAA, whose pro implementation has low enough latency for it to be unnoticeable.
+It’s built into Soundboks speakers and other brands too nowadays.
+A simple button press links two of that company’s speakers with SKAA (not Bluetooth), whose pro implementation has low enough latency for it to be unnoticeable.
 It’s also supremely reliable over quite a large distance – plenty for a pair of party speakers.

 What’s more, under the company’s public-facing brand of Dillinger, this SKAA Pro tech is available in standalone battery-powered transmitter and receiver form, meaning you could easily plug a transmitter into the output of your DJ gear, and either “broadcast” directly to Soundboks speakers, or pair the transmitter with a receiver or receivers plugged into any PA system.